The Rundown

 How much shedding is normal?

 The amount of shedding that is considered normal varies by breed, health, and also sometimes by season (winter coats are shed in spring).
-Long-haired breeds like Golden Retrievers are naturally going to lose more hair than short-haired ones like chihuahuas.
+Long-haired breeds like Golden Retrievers and Cocker Spaniels are naturally going to lose more hair than short-haired ones like chihuahuas.
 So you’ll need a handy dandy brush to help you.

 While it’s hard to get specific about how much shedding is normal, there are some things that indicate normal hair-loss.
 It should happen quite evenly, with the possible exception of heavy shedding in spring.
 You should pay attention to your pet and how heavily they shed from the beginning, so that you’re aware of changes.
 If there are any drastic changes in the amount of hair your pet is losing, then it may be cause for concern.